k0pernicus/website/content/posts/school_is_now_over.md

 All these companies are AWESOME and have successfully skip some strong startup difficulties, in order to develop "new new" things and _make the world a better place_.
 So, between working in a giant company and a startup, I have no hesitation in choosing the startup.

-<a href="http://derniercri.io">DernierCri</a> is a startup/agency for digital innovation, based in Lille.
+[DernierCri](http://derniercri.io) is a startup/agency for digital innovation, based in Lille.
 The startup is born in 2016 under the name _Nectify_, and more than 15 brilliant people are working now at this one.
 Those people are working using great trendy technologies like Phoenix, Elixir, JavaScript or Ocaml.
 The place is really great, employees I met already there are nice, and I had some good echoes on how is it cool to work there.